Tempted By My Roommate - Chapter One

 With a loud sigh of defeat, I plop down on the large sectional, facing her.

 My voice is quiet.
 “It’s time, Monica.
-I know this last year has been incredibly hard for you, and I don’t want to pretend to have even an ounce of a clue as to what you’ve been going through.
+I know this last year has been incredibly hard for you, and I don’t want to pretend to even have an ounce of a clue as to what you’ve been going through.
 Getting into a bad accident during the peak of your dance career was a hell of a bad luck, absolutely no doubt about that.
 But it’s been over a year.
 All of the professionals have said you’re good to dance again, that you didn’t sustain any long-term damage to your leg.
 I’ve given you as long as I could muster, but I think it’s time to get back into the game, and I want to help you.”

 She shifts around, her hands squeezing the blanket, wringing it to death.
 Her gaze is still on me, but again, I’m not surprised.
 Monica is one of the strongest women I’ve ever met, not to mention extremely stubborn, independent, and honest.
 Under normal circumstances, I’d also say she’s incredibly disciplined, seeing as she’s been a dancer most of her life, touring the world with her dance company.